 - Occasionally, harbor porpoise make their way up the tidal portion of the Napa River as far as downtown Napa.

 A wonderful way to learn more from local experts: WILD NAPA lecture series, 7:00 p.m. on the second Wednesday of each month at the Napa Library.
-The library has begun to film these lectures and post to YouTube: a few links are listed below:
+The library filmed a couple of these lectures: links are listed below:

 The Napa County Watershed Information Center and Conservancy is a repository for information about our Napa River watershed.
 Visit the WICC here.